-January 11, 2001 File No.: MANAGE-34
+May ___, 2001

 Re: Gas Management Services Agreement

-This letter and Schedule “A” attached hereto and forming part hereof (“Schedule “A””) shall constitute the agreement between Enron Canada Corp. (“Enron Canada”) and (“Customer”), reached effective as of the date hereof, with respect to the management by Enron Canada of certain gas production of Customer (the “Agreement”).
+This letter and Schedule “A” attached hereto and forming part hereof (“Schedule “A””) shall constitute the agreement between ENA Upstream Company, LLC ("ENA Upstream”) and (“Customer”), reached effective as of the date hereof, with respect to the management by ENA Upstream of certain gas production of Customer (the “Agreement”).

 In consideration of the mutual promises contained herein and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties hereto agree as follows:

 Services.
-Enron Canada shall provide the Services (defined below) to Customer in respect of all gas produced by Customer in Alberta (the “Managed Gas”).
+ENA Upstream shall provide the Services (defined below) to Customer in respect of all gas produced by Customer in the United States (the “Managed Gas”).
 “Services” shall mean the accounting, operations and account balancing services set out in Schedule “A”.

 Relationship of the Parties.

-Enron Canada’s duties and responsibilities to Customer in connection with this Agreement are contractual in nature only, and Enron Canada shall have no fiduciary duties in connection therewith or any other duties other than as specifically set forth herein.
-The legal relationship between Enron Canada and Customer established by this Agreement is that of Enron Canada’s serving as an independent contractor providing the Services to Customer, an arm’s length customer.
+ENA Upstream’s duties and responsibilities to Customer in connection with this Agreement are contractual in nature only, and ENA Upstream shall have no fiduciary duties in connection therewith or any other duties other than as specifically set forth herein.
+The legal relationship between ENA Upstream and Customer established by this Agreement is that of ENA Upstream’s serving as an independent contractor providing the Services to Customer, an arm’s length customer.
 The relationship is not intended to be one of agent-principal (except as specifically set forth herein in respect of the limited agent-principal relationship referenced in Sections 1(c), 2(a) and 2(b) of Schedule “A”), partnership, joint venture or trustee-beneficiary, and therefore neither party will owe any fiduciary duty to the other party.

-Subject to Section 1 and the other terms and conditions hereof, the relationship between Enron Canada and Customer established by this Agreement is non-exclusive.
-However, Enron Canada shall be the exclusive supplier to Customer and its affiliates of services constituting, and similar to, the Services until the expiry of the Term (as defined below).
-Enron Canada shall be entitled to all equitable relief to prevent any breach of the aforementioned exclusivity provision without proof of actual damages, including, but not limited to, by injunction or specific performance; provided that such remedies shall not be deemed to be the exclusive remedies of Enron Canada and shall be in addition to all other remedies available to Enron Canada.
-Except as otherwise provided for in this Section 2(b), either Enron Canada or Customer may pursue whatever other business opportunities it may wish to pursue with whomever it may wish to pursue them and at whatever time it may choose, including providing services similar to or competitive with the Services to other parties, and neither party owes the other a duty to offer any business opportunity to the other party and will be free to compete in the businesses covered by this Agreement.
-Without limiting the foregoing, Enron Canada may engage in wholesale marketing activities or may provide services similar to, or competitive with, the Services relating to wholesale marketing activities.
+Subject to Section 1 and the other terms and conditions hereof, the relationship between ENA Upstream and Customer established by this Agreement is non-exclusive.
+However, ENA Upstream shall be the exclusive supplier to Customer and its affiliates of services constituting, and similar to, the Services until the expiry of the Term (as defined below).
+ENA Upstream shall be entitled to all equitable relief to prevent any breach of the aforementioned exclusivity provision without proof of actual damages, including, but not limited to, by injunction or specific performance; provided that such remedies shall not be deemed to be the exclusive remedies of ENA Upstream and shall be in addition to all other remedies available to ENA Upstream.
+Except as otherwise provided for in this Section 2(b), either ENA Upstream or Customer may pursue whatever other business opportunities it may wish to pursue with whomever it may wish to pursue them and at whatever time it may choose, including providing services similar to or competitive with the Services to other parties, and neither party owes the other a duty to offer any business opportunity to the other party and will be free to compete in the businesses covered by this Agreement.
+Without limiting the foregoing, ENA Upstream may engage in wholesale marketing activities or may provide services similar to, or competitive with, the Services relating to wholesale marketing activities.